 As the holidays grow near, big dinners out or sophisticated dinners have become a large part of people’s social calendar.
+Some people may even be booking onto Napa or Sonoma Wine Tours too!
 If that’s the case for you, figuring out how to enhance each dish with the perfect wine can elevate these meals and help everyone have the best experience possible, there are even websites like Wine Access which have a collection of red wine from all over the world and helpful descriptions of the best wines for various dishes.
 You don’t speak wine?
 Fear not, below we take you through seven red wines and how to pair them perfectly this season.

 Image by islandjoe used under Creative Commons licence

 Our first wine, though not technically considered a red wine, does have a bit of red colouring and may come in handy for certain holiday dishes.
 For instance, Rosé, whether it comes from Spain, Portugal or Italy, pairs well with cheesy dishes.
 Although some cheeses pair better with a pure white or red wine, Rosé is a safe bet and generally matches a wide variety.
 Try pairing it with a quiche, garlic bread or soufflés.

 There are a number of different factors that contribute to smart wine and food pairing, but some of the major things to keep in mind are weight, flavour intensity, acidity and tannins.
 For a wine like Pinot Noir, which is light bodied with a depth of flavour, the ideal pairings include mushrooms and truffles.
 The earthy nature of the food matches that of the wine and some great examples include squash soup, pork chops or Portobello burgers.